Admicos/VOSK4Tasker/README.md

 This is unwieldy, I know, but due to some current limitations this has to work like this. ~~Please fork the code and fix all the bugs yourself i am done with android development it's a pain in the-~~

+## Changing the Language

+Changing the language requires modification during build time.
+Please see the [this commit](https://git.ebc.li/experiments/vosk4tasker/commit/7fc63cfc3f8316fc19ffc3ec141edbe49ea15af4) as an example.
+I cannot be bothered with maintaining multiple builds so you will only get English as pre-built APKs.